-4.3 If the Client has provided wrong or insufficient information needed to pay the Flight Compensation and it is returned to AirHelp, AirHelp is entitled to deduct all external cost imposed upon AirHelp plus a Change Fee to cover internal cost, for each incident (see Price List).
-If the Client, after several reminders and reasonable endeavours from AirHelp to contact the Client by other means than the email provided by the Client to AirHelp, does not respond to correct or provide information needed to pay the agreed part of the Flight Compensation, AirHelp shall be entitled to keep the part of the Flight Compensation that otherwise should have been transferred to the Client.
+4.4 If the Client has provided wrong or insufficient information needed to pay the Flight Compensation and it is returned to AirHelp and)the Client, after several reminders and reasonable endeavors from AirHelp to contact the Client by other means than the email provided by the Client to AirHelp, does not respond to correct or provide information needed to pay the agreed part of the Flight Compensation, AirHelp shall be entitled to keep the part of the Flight Compensation that otherwise should have been transferred to the Client.

 i) checks, prepaid debit cards, credit cards and similar lost in transit to the Client;

 ii) any effect of the Client giving wrong bank account information, wrong address or similar, including, but not limited to, the Flight Compensation being paid to the wrong receiver.
 If Flight Compensation at the fault of the Client has been paid to a wrong receiver, AirHelp shall not be obligated to actively reclaim it.

 4.6 No interest may be claimed for the period between the incoming and outgoing payments.
 AirHelp reserves the right to retain any interest that has been recovered from the airline.

 4.7 AirHelp shall not be liable for any amount of compensation, damages or similar, if AirHelp is prevented to transfer the payment to the Client by an event beyond its reasonable control, including without limitation, strike, lock-out, labor dispute, act of God, war, riot, civil commotion, malicious damage, compliance with a law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood and storm.